EDITION 1 - SINGAPORE - 19 May 2023 - 18 May 2024

 Gardens By The Bay, 18 Marina Gardens Dr, Singapore 018953

 Love The Jaguar

 The largest cat in South America and the third largest in the world, the jaguar is a beautiful and powerful cat.
 Their name comes from the indigenous word ‘yaguar’ which means ‘he who kills with one leap’.
 It’s the perfect name for this big cat who is incredibly good at stalking and ambushing its prey.
 With their powerful bite, they can pierce through the shells of armoured reptiles making them an apex predator.
-They often bury their prey to eat later or, being fantastic climbers, drag it up a tree, even if it’s over 300kg!
+They often bury their prey to eat later or, being fantastic climbers, drag it up a tree, even if it weighs over 300kg!
 They aren’t too fussy with what they eat, preying on capybaras, turtles, alligators and more.
 This makes them a very important part of their ecosystem, regulating many different populations to create stability.

 They can often be confused with leopards and they do look very similar, each with rosette-shaped spots.
 But jaguars have spots in their spots whereas leopards have a simple rosette.
 Some of them look like they are completely black called melanistic.
 Both melanistic jaguars and leopards are known as black panthers.

-When mating, the male and female may mate up to 100 times a day.
+When mating, the male and female mate up to 100 times a day.
 When the female gives birth, she will usually give birth to twins but she can have up to 4 cubs.
-As soon as the cubs are born, the mother makes sure the father is well away as there is a chance he will eat them.
+As soon as the cubs are born, the mother makes sure the father is kept well away as there is a chance he will eat them.
 The cubs are helpless when they are born and completely blind.
 They feed on their mother's milk until they are 3 months old, growing very quickly.
-They will be allowed to leave their den when they are 6 months, following their mother while she hunts to learn everything they can.
+They will be allowed to leave their den when they are 6 months, following their mother while she hunts - learning everything they can.
 When they are around 2 years old they have learnt all they can from their mothers and will head out to find their own territory.